 Most childcare providers caring for children aged under 8 must register with Ofsted.
 Their registration certificate must be prominently displayed.
 You can view an Ofsted report on the GOV.UK website or ask the childcare provider.

-Ofsted registration requirements will specify the number of children that are allowed to be on the premises at any time and the ratio of staff to children.
+Ofsted registration requirements will specify the number of children that can be on the premises at any time and the ratio of staff to children.

 Making a complaint about childcare